ioannisPApapadopoulos/fir3dab/README.md

 ### Synopsis ###

-Firedrake implementation of the deflated Barrier method for 3D topology optimization problems (fir-3d-ab or fir3dab)
+Firedrake implementation of the deflated barrier method for 3D topology optimization problems (fir-3d-ab or fir3dab)

 This deflated-barrier library implements the deflated barrier method of Papadopoulos, Farrell and Surowiec in Firedrake.
 The original implementation based on FEniCS can be found at https://bitbucket.org/papadopoulos/deflatedbarrier/.